RachWalm/high-score/README.md

 ### Backend

 This is a python technical test so python language must be used.
 Therefore, the data processing will be done on the back end based on python.
 I am familiar with Flask therefore will use Flask for data handling.
+Django could be used but would take longer and for this simple page isn't necessary

 ### FrontEnd

 As a limited amount of time is available, it seems reasonable that a simple webpage will suffice.
 User accounts or confidentiality seems excessive as logically you want to display the top scores for everyone to see.
 Therefore, using just HTML and CSS initially.

 If interactivity is later decided upon (rather than just a display) JavaScript can be used.
 But this will be time dependent when calculated data is displayed.

 ### Storage